-Many development teams may only have few people that are good candidates for C.I. work and some of those people may be your most important developers.
-This is when the project/development manager needs to decide how important the C.D. analysis is to the project in relation to the tasks that these developers are working on now.
+Many development teams may have only a few people who are good candidates for C.I. work, and some of those people may be your most important developers.
+This is when the project or development manager needs to decide how important the C.D. analysis is to the project in relation to the tasks that these developers are working on now.

 Contextual Design Timeline